awsdocs/amazon-redshift-developer-guide/doc_source/json-functions.md

 + A JSON array is an ordered set of comma\-separated values enclosed by brackets\.

   An example is the following: `["first", {"one":1}, "second", 3, null] `
 + JSON arrays use a zero\-based index; the first element in an array is at position 0\.
-In a JSON key:value pair, the key is a double quoted string\.
+In a JSON key:value pair, the key is a string in double quotation marks\.
-+ A JSON value can be any of:
++ A JSON value can be any of the following:
   + JSON object
   + JSON array
-  + string \(double quoted\)
+  + string in double quotation marks
   + number \(integer and float\)
   + boolean
   + null